Tarawera Sewerage Scheme

 Direct consultation with the RBOC then resumed as the pipeline approached Lake Rotokākahi to ensure appropriate cultural monitoring of the 1km installation of pipeline opposite Lake Rotokākahi.

-Q: Why were the concerns and opposition regarding the Tarawera Road pipeline route along Rotokākahi not addressed or mitigated?
+Q: Why were the concerns and opposition regarding the Tarawera Road pipeline route along Rotokākahi not addressed?

 The Cultural Impact Assessment identified concerns related to the route, and these concerns were incorporated into the project’s operational procedures.
 While opposition to the pipeline was noted, the Council's decision to proceed with the adopted option took into account several considerations, including the need for effective and efficient solutions, achieving environmental and health objectives, and managing costs for the wider community.